aleffert/dials/README.md

 - [View Debugger](Documentation/view-debugger-example-1080.mp4)
 - [Network Watcher](Documentation/network-requests-example-1080.mp4)

-Additionally, check out [Snaps](http://github.com/aleffert/snaps/) a Dials plugin that extends the built in autolayout constraint editor to write your changes back to your code when using the [SnapKit](http://github.com/SnapKit/SnapKit/) library.
+Additionally, check out [Snaps](http://github.com/aleffert/snaps/) a Dials plugin that extends the built in autolayout constraint editor to write your changes back to your code when you're using the [SnapKit](http://github.com/SnapKit/SnapKit/) library for layout.

 ## Setup